matryx/nanome-docs/docs/navigating.md

 Room Types:

 - Public Rooms: Anyone can join in the room. available to all Nanome licenses
 - Private Rooms: A password is set for the room.
-Available to plus licenses and above.
+Available to Academic and Enterprise
 - Single User: Offline mode which no one else can join.
-Available to pro licenses and above.
+Available to Academic and Enterprise

 #### Settings